teachingaway/teachingaway.github.io/pages/trademark-basics.md

 - - -

-## The Benefits of Trademark Registration
+## Benefits of Trademark Registration

 Trademark law automatically grants a basic set of rights called "common law" trademark rights.
 These basic rights can be enhanced by securing a federal trademark registration.
 Registration is a big improvement over the default common law trademark rights.
 A registration is strong evidence[^1] of your exclusive trademark rights, it increases the penalties for infringement, and provides official government recognition of your brand identity.

-[^1]: Registration is "prima facie" evidence; it creates a legal presumption.
+[^1]: Registration is "*prima facie*" evidence; it creates a legal presumption that you are the true trademark owner.
 Although these presumptions can be overcome, they stack the litigation deck in your favor.

 <!-- http://www.trademarkpanda.com/why-register-your-trademark/ -->